But as I’ve learned, these outfits are serious business.

 This is just a brief overview of Oktoberfest outfits for women.
 If you want a more thorough post with plenty of examples/extra considerations, check out this guide.

-Flower crown: Forget Coachella, flower crowns are totally a thing at Oktoberfest too.
+Flower crown: Forget Coachella, flower crowns like these are totally a thing at Oktoberfest too.
 You’ll find a lot of them for sale at stalls around the festival.

 Cardigan/coat: There’s a lot of really beautiful traditional coats and sweaters that you can buy that look really elegant over a dirndl.
 That said, it’s a pricey addition and probably not worth it if you’re only going to Oktoberfest once.
-Here’s a nice example from the official Oktoberfest website.
+Here’s an example of the sort of style you commonly see (grey wool).

 Pretty braids: It’s very common to see girls dressed up with some elaborate braided hairdos.
 It really helps complete the look!
 That said, if you’re hopeless with hair like me, braids aren’t mandatory.